edgedb/edgedb/docs/guides/auth/index.rst

         We return this authentication token with this scope from the Identity Provider when we return our own authentication token.

-You’ll also need to set a callback URL in each provider’s interface.
+You'll also need to set a callback URL in each provider's interface.
 To build this callback URL, you will need the hostname, port, and branch name of your database.
 The branch name is ``main`` by default.
 The hostname and port can be found running this CLI command: